• Skip to main content

 • Pour in the chicken stock and bring to a simmer for another minute to reduce slighlty and so all the flavors can meld together.

-• Place the dried challah cubes into a large bowl and pour the vegetable mixture over and give everything a good mix so the bread is coated with the stock and cooked vegetables.
+• Place the dried challah cubes into a large bowl and pour the vegetable mixture and cooked Sausage over and give everything a good mix so the bread is coated with the stock, sausage and cooked vegetables.

 • Spread 1 tablespoons of butter into a 2-3 quart baking dish and pour stuffing mixture in.

-• Dot the challah stuffing with butter all over the top and bake at 3about 40-45 minutes.
-Tent with foil if the top is getting too browned for the last 10 minutes.
+• Dot the challah stuffing with butter all over the top and bake at 350 degrees about 40-45 minutes.
+Tent with foil if the top is getting too brown for the last 10 minutes.

 Notes